-In 2018, the Company performed the following exploration activities:
+In 2019, the Company performed the following exploration activities:

+1. Block 11B/12B

-1. In December of 2018, the joint venture partners on Block 11B/12B spudded the Brulpadda-1AX exploration well, and in February 2019, the Company completed drilling the well and announced a significant gas condensate and light oil discovery at Brulpadda-1AX.
+In February 2019, the Company completed drilling the well and announced a significant gas condensate and light oil discovery at Brulpadda-1AX located on Block 11B/12B.
 The Brulpadda well was successfully drilled in 1,432 meters of water by the Odfjell Deepsea Stavanger semi-submersible rig and deepened to a final depth of 3,633 meters.
 The Brulpadda discovery opens a new world-class oil and gas play with substantial follow-on potential.
-The success at both the

-Brulpadda primary and secondary targets significantly de-risks four other similar prospects already defined on the existing 2D seismic.
+The success at both the Brulpadda primary and secondary targets significantly de-risks four other similar prospects already defined on the existing 2D seismic.